 Dr. Jerry “River” Kaster has been an aquatic ecologist at the University of Wisconsin-Milwaukee School of Freshwater Sciences for 42 years.
 Jerry holds graduate degrees from UW-Stevens Point (MS) and the University of Colorado, Boulder (PhD).
-Jerry has spearheaded numerous scientific explorations, provided the foundation for the international scientific journal, Freshwater Science, now in its 39th year of publication.
-Since 2007, he has dedicated 12 years to conserving pristine Laguna Bacalar in the southern Yucatan Peninsula.
+He has spearheaded numerous scientific explorations, provided the foundation for the international scientific journal, Freshwater Science, now in its 40th year of publication, and taught many undergrad and graduate courses.
+Since 2007, he has dedicated work to conserving pristine Laguna Bacalar in the southern Yucatan Peninsula.

 His research has been supported from grants and contracts from Federal (NSF, NOAA, DOD, DOT, USEPA, USACE, USFWS), State, and NGOs (e.g., National Geographical Society).
 Jerry has taught numerous undergraduate and graduate courses: Coupling Science and Business Ingenuity, Maritime Life: Myth and Practicality, Creative Science Communication, Frontiers in Freshwater Science, Limnology, Freshwater Field Analysis, and many more.

 Favorite hobby: boats.

 "Only God and quarks are in confinement"